Change the Narrative, Change the World

 Define American, along with the Norman Lear Center’s Media Impact Project at USC Annenberg, presents our second annual television impact study: Change the Narrative, Change the World: How Immigrant Representation on Television Moves Audiences to Action.

-We looked at the portrayal of immigrant characters on 59 scripted television shows that aired last year and surveyed viewers on how three immigration storylines changed their willingness to take action in the real world on immigrants’ behalf.
+We looked at the portrayal of immigrant characters on 59 scripted television shows that aired between August 2018 and July 2019 and surveyed viewers on how three immigration storylines changed their willingness to take action in the real world on immigrants’ behalf.

 These new data show how the power of storytelling can engage audiences, shift mindsets, and move people into action.

 There’s still significant work needed to achieve more accurate representation across the entertainment industry:

 of immigrants on TV in 2018 were associated with crime.